ifad/chronomodel/README.md

 [Type-2 Slowly-Changing Dimension][wp-scd-2].

 All history keeping happens inside the database system, freeing application code from having to deal with it.
+ChronoModel implements all the required features to Ruby on Rails's ORM to leverage the database temporal structure below.

 ## Design